branflake2267/Archetypes/archetypes/appengine-endpoints-guice-jpa/README.md

 1. Goto directory you want the project.
 2. Rename parameter below `com.projectname.project` to a package naming scheme you like.
 3. Rename parameter `new-project-name` to a project title you like.
-4. Run the mvn archetype generator
+4. Run the mvn archetype generator.

 ```
 mvn archetype:generate \